ramitsurana/turbo/README.md

 ![turbo1](https://cloud.githubusercontent.com/assets/8342133/16713587/95b469bc-46ca-11e6-8fb3-e56c7ce7d19d.png)

+The snail is &copy; under [Deamworks Animation](http://www.dreamworksanimation.com/) movie [Turbo](https://en.wikipedia.org/wiki/Turbo_(film)).It is used for non-profit & non-commercial representation purposes only.

 ## What is Turbo ?

 Turbo is a simple and easy to use utility that can be used over a docker ready enviorment.Its main purpose is to simplify the use of docker,in a simple and useful manner.It is a useful combination of a variety of different tools used to manage docker containers.